A Complete Information Guide on Pregnancy Week 3

 Fetal Development in Pregnancy Week 3:

-In Pregnancy week 3:
+In Pregnancy Week 3:

-- Size of baby- 0.01 inches (0.25 mm)
+• Size of baby- 0.01 inches (0.25 mm)

-- Weight of baby- Still too small to weigh
+• Weight of baby- Still too small to weigh

 Note: Please remember, the baby is a boy or girl, the whole thing depends upon the sperm of a male partner.
-If the sperm carries a ‘Y’ chromosome, then you will deliver a baby boy, but if the sperm carries an ‘X’ chromosome then you will give birth to baby girl.
+If the sperm carries a ‘Y’ chromosome, then you will deliver a baby boy, but if the sperm carries an ‘X’ chromosome then you will give birth to a baby girl.

-Image courtesy: http://birthliteracy.com
+Pregnancy Week 3 Image courtesy: http://birthliteracy.com

 Moods & Symptoms in Pregnancy Week 3:

-- Change in the sense of smell – This is due to an increased level of estrogen.
-Therefore, a minute level of smell will appear to be a huge to your senses.
+• Change in the sense of smell – This is due to an increased level of estrogen.
+Therefore, a minute level of smell will appear to be huge to your senses.
 This can be an early sign which indicates that your body is getting ready to carry a baby.
-This symptom will continue for few weeks followed by morning sickness.
+This symptom will continue for a few weeks followed by morning sickness.

 Do’s and Don’ts in Pregnancy Week 3:

-Once you have started noticing any visible symptoms or signs, start following some do’s and don’ts (important tips for Pregnancy week 3) so that you can cross implantation phase successfully.
+Once you have started noticing any visible symptoms or signs, start following some do’s and don’ts (important tips for Pregnancy week 3) so that you can cross the implantation phase successfully.

 Start taking some extra Protein rich diet which helps the embryo to grow.
-Stay Happy To-be Mom! | Do not take stress or exertion. |
+Stay Happy To-be Mom!Do not take stress or exertion.

-Start enough Calcium intakes also.
-You can consume yogurt or any prescribed calcium supplement too (Natural Preparation are preferred in 1-3 months of pregnancy). | Do not follow any unhealthy eating habits like drinking, smoking and excessive intake of caffeine. |
+Start enough Calcium intake also.
+You can consume yoghurt or any prescribed calcium supplement too (Natural preparations are preferred in 1-3 months of pregnancy).Do not follow any unhealthy eating habits like drinking, smoking and excessive intake of caffeine.

-Continue Prenatal vitamin with Folic acid (400 mcg) every day. | *Do not take over the counter (OTC) medicines except Paracetamol.
-(Over-dosage of Paracetamol is also not recommended.) |
+Continue Prenatal vitamin with Folic acid (400 mcg) every day. *Do not take over-the-counter (OTC) medicines except Paracetamol.
+(Over-dosage of Paracetamol is also not recommended.)

-Practice Yoga. | |
+Practice Yoga.

-Follow healthy and nutritionally balanced diet. | |
+Follow a healthy and nutritionally balanced diet.

 Stay hydrated.
-Your water intake must be at least 3 litres in a day. |
+Your water intake must be at least 3 litres a day.

-Note: *Do not take over the counter (OTC) medicines except Paracetamol.
+Note: *Do not take over-the-counter (OTC) medicines except Paracetamol.
 In case of emergency, consult your doctor before consuming any medicine.
 Some medications in pregnancy are safe and some are not.
 Please never hesitate to take advise from your doctor.

 Confused about what to eat when you are pregnant?
 A healthful diet for pregnancy is one that contains most or all the essential nutrients your body needs.
-Read “Diet During Pregnancy” to get the best foods for pregnancy and know how these foods will benefit you and your baby. |
+Read “Diet During Pregnancy” to get the best foods for pregnancy and know how these foods will benefit you and your baby.

 Remember, if you become successful in conceiving during this period, then it will take two weeks more to show you the positive pregnancy test result.